 15. Make Sure You Pack Well So You Don’t Need to Buy Expensive Items

-There’s nothing worse than showing up to your destination without your sunglasses or good walking shoes and needing to buy them on the spot for a ridiculously higher price.
+There’s nothing worse than showing up to your destination without your sunglasses or good walking shoes and needing to buy them on the spot for a ridiculously high price.

 For cheap sunglasses (I really don’t get why people ever bother to buy expensive sunglasses, since they’re like pens and they just come and go as they please lol) try these ones from Amazon.